 - 21-50 hours 35%

 - 201-400 hours 25%

 - 401 and over 20%

 It’s still worthwhile to use Wyzant.
 Once you have a few clients under your belt via word of mouth, you can just freelance on your own and keep 100% of that money (excluding taxes of course) for yourself.

 You are paid via check or direct deposit.
 Tutors must be at least 18, reside in the US, and have a social security number.
 You do not need a teaching certificate.
-You can fill out an application on-line for review, and you will know if you’ve been accepted with 24-48 hours.
+You can fill out an application online for review, and you will know if you’ve been accepted for 24-48 hours.

 Students have some unique opportunities to sell things.

 College kids are notorious for throwing great stuff in the trash because they can’t be bothered with it when they move out at the end of the semester.
 So much so that the end of each semester has become something of a dumpster diving holiday around Columbia and NYU’s campuses in New York City.

 See what perfectly good stuff your peers have chucked out and sell it on e-Bay or Craig’s List or your school’s local FB page.
 Textbooks may be especially lucrative.
 Check out other college’s dumpsters nearby.

 You know that bin of clothes you’ve been storing in your closet for years?
 If you’re never planning on wearing any of it again sell it.
 Take some time to go through it and pull out the stuff that is still in good condition and sell them online for some extra cash.
 There are plenty of websites like